Instructions and Checklists for practical, common tasks.

 - Add yourself to this website.

-- Email Katy to include your:
+- Email Katy your:

 - GitHub username (Katy will add you to the ARFC github organization.)